nurture-tech/unity-mcp-server/CONTRIBUTING.md

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior.
 (Note: A `CODE_OF_CONDUCT.md` file will need to be created).

 Thank you again for your contribution!

+## Adding New Tools

+NUPS operates on the principle of a minimum set of highly flexible tools. `execute_code` can handle just about any mutation to a Unity project.
+If the context you want to add is small and frequently needed, consider adding it to the `get_state` tool response instead of creating a new tool.
+If you want to enable a specific workflow, consider contributing a rules file in `rules`.